digital SLR guide

 1. It must be easy to use

-2. It must be inexpensve
+2. It must be inexpensive

-Luckily, these two go hand in hand: cameras that are easy to use tend to have less extensive features than cameras designed for professional and semi-professional phootgraphers (also called advanced amateurs or pro-sumers).
+Luckily, these two go hand in hand: cameras that are easy to use tend have less features and cameras with less features also cost less.

 1. Buy a used camera for very little money and get used to how it operates, THEN spend the big bucks on a camera with all the features you want